 How can you tell the difference with your gold jewelry on your own?
 Jewelers usually engrave the karat on an inconspicuous part of the jewelry, such as on the clasp of bracelets and necklaces, or on the inner band of rings.

+When we’re looking at the differences in 14k and 18k gold, we’ve also got to consider which is better in terms of durability and suitability for different lifestyle.
 Because of its higher percentage of alloyed metals, 14k gold offers more resistance to wear and tear.
-Thus, it is ideal for everyday use, and is the most popular choice for engagement rings and simple wedding bands.
+Thus, it is ideal for everyday use and is the most popular choice for engagement rings and simple wedding bands.
 Those with active lifestyles should definitely consider getting 14K gold jewelry because it holds up better in sports, manual labor, and other rigorous, regular activities.

 18K gold jewelry is softer than 14K, and is therefore typically considered a special occasion piece.
 You can expect to see more of 18K gold pieces at social events or on red carpets.